SEND and Local Offer

 - Sensory objects

-How does our school evaluate the effectiveness of its provision for children and young people with SEN?
+How does our school evaluate the effectiveness of its provision for children and young people with SEND?

 Each child’s progress will be continually monitored by his/her class teacher.
 His/her progress will be reviewed formally with all staff every term in reading, writing and numeracy.
 At the end of each key stage (i.e. at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
-Where necessary, children will have an Action Plan with targets specific to their needs designed to close the gap.
+Where necessary, children will have an APDR (Assess, Plan, Do, Review) plan with targets specific to their needs designed to close the gap.
 Progress against these targets will be reviewed regularly, evidence for judgments assessed and a future plan made.
-The progress of children with a statement of SEN/EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child’s education.
-The SENCO will also check that each child is making good progress within any individual work and in any group that they take part in.
+The progress of children with an EHCP will be formally reviewed at an Annual Review with all adults involved with the child’s education.
+The SENDCO will also check that each child is making good progress within any individual work and in any group that they take part in.

-How are children and young people with SEN enabled to engage in activities available with children and young people in the school who do not have SEN?
+How are children and young people with SEND enabled to engage in activities available with children and young people in the school who do not have SEND?

 As an inclusive school, every child has the opportunity to access all areas of the curriculum.
 Therefore, provision for trips and activities will be adapted to meet individual needs, this includes residential trips.
 Any child needing specific help will have their needs discussed between school and home before any visit or activity.

-What support is available for improving emotional and social development, including extra pastoral arrangements for listening to the views of children and young people with SEN and measures to prevent bullying?
+What support is available for improving emotional and social development, including extra pastoral arrangements for listening to the views of children and young people with SEND and measures to prevent bullying?

 Unless children are happy at school, learning is not as effective as it should be.
 Our school is committed to supporting children who are struggling with emotional difficulties.
 In addition to the high quality class teaching, we may run specific programmes for small groups of children.
-These are most often run by a teaching assistant but under the direction of the class teacher or the SENCO.
+These are most often run by a teaching assistant but under the direction of the class teacher or the SENDCO.
 We use these sessions to focus on targets to help make progress in specific areas.
 We also use individualised programmes usually on a one to one basis, often supported by outside agencies.
+Pupil surveys are used for all children (including those with SEND) to share their pupil voice.

 How are the school’s resources allocated and matched to children’s special educational needs?
 The school budget includes money for supporting children with SEND?